codebrew-hackerspace/graphql-basics/README.md

 #### Example 3: Query with multiple values returned

-By setting the return type as `[Student!]` we are expeting a list of student types where none of the students are null.
-The resolver takes the list of students and returns it in this format.
+By setting the return type as `[Teacher!]` we are expeting a list of teacher types where none of the teachefs are null.
+The resolver takes the list of teachers and returns it in this format.

 ```Javascript
 const schema = gql`